atduskgreg/SneakGame/README.md

 #### Player control

 * Show list of moves for all characters for the next round.
+* Show player who and where they are
 * Prompt for new move choice at end of round

 #### Other